ICEWINE: Sipping Canadian Liquid Gold

-Pressed while still frozen, riper, naturally dehydrated grapes with high sugar content produce rich, concentrated flavors while still maintaining high level of acidity.
-They are bursting with aromas and flavours of ripe peaches & figs, dried apricots, citrus and tropical notes of ripe mangoes and grilled pineapples.
+Pressed while still frozen, riper, naturally dehydrated grapes with high sugar content produce rich, concentrated flavors while still maintaining the high level of acidity.
+They are bursting with aromas and flavors of ripe peaches & figs, dried apricots, citrus and tropical notes of ripe mangoes and grilled pineapples.

-Ontario produces elegant and complex icewines that are vinified mainly from Vidal Blanc, Riesling and Cabernet Franc varietals.
-They are each recognizable for the characteristics of their aromas and flavours; honey in Vidal, racy acidity and mineral notes of Riesling and bursts of ripe strawberries in Cabernet Franc.
+Ontario produces elegant and complex icewines that are vinified mainly from Vidal Blanc, Riesling, and Cabernet Franc varietals.
+They are each recognizable by the characteristics of their aromas and flavors; honey in Vidal, racy acidity and mineral notes of Riesling and bursts of ripe strawberries in Cabernet Franc.

 This delicious and intensely aromatic Vidal Icewine comes from Inniskillin’s Niagara-on-the-Lake Winery.
 Vinified from premium thick-skinned Vidal grapes suitable for late season picking.
-Bursting with tropical aromas and flavours of ripe mangoes, white peaches, candid lemons and creamy honey while maintaining crisp acidity.
+Bursting with tropical aromas and flavors of ripe mangoes, white peaches, candied lemons and creamy honey while maintaining crisp acidity.
 Great dessert on its own, or paired with blue cheeses and fruit tarts and pies.
 VINTAGES#: 551085, $ 49.95

 Vinified with specially selected, hand-harvested and pressed 100% Riesling grapes from Niagara’s Lincoln Lakeshore at temperatures below -10ºC.
-Deep golden in colour with aromas and flavours of stewed orchard fruits, raisins and lemon drops with perfectly balanced acidity.
+Deep golden in color with aromas and flavors of stewed orchard fruits, raisins and lemon drops with perfectly balanced acidity.
 Closes in a long, silky, tangerine-tinged finish.
 Perfectly matches with aged Stilton and foîe gras.
 VINTAGES#: 447441, $ 49.95